Hansel: A Chinese Few-Shot and Zero-Shot Entity Linking Benchmark: Hansel Dataset

 \subsection{Zero-shot Evaluation Slice}

-Collecting a Zero-Shot (ZS) slice is challenging, due to the difficulty to find occurrences of new entities on a fixed text corpus, especially when the corpus is out-of-domain and hyperlink structures cannot be exploited.
+Collecting a Zero-Shot (ZS) slice is challenging, due to the difficulty to find occurrences of new entities on a fixed text corpus, especially when the corpus has no hyperlink structure.
 To address this challenge, we design a novel data collection scheme by searching entity mentions across the Web given an entity description.
-The process is detailed below.

-\textbf{Type balancing.} We first down-sample $E_{new}$ to get a diverse set of entities with various coarse types, as the original distribution of $E_{new}$ is heavily biased towards OTHER (52\%) and PER (38\%).
-We draw samples from $E_{new}$ by 50\% random sampling and 50\% type-diversified sampling.
+\textbf{Type balancing.} We first sample from $E_{new}$ to get a subset with diversified coarse types, as the original type distribution of $E_{new}$ is heavily biased towards OTHER (52\%) and PER (38\%).
+We sample from $E_{new}$ by 50\% random sampling and 50\% uniform sampling.

-\textbf{Searching-based Annotation.} For each entity in $E_{new}$, annotators are given its title, description and Wikidata aliases.
-They are asked to search the Internet \footnote{To facilitate searching, we provide annotators with pre-filled search query templates in an annotation tool, such as Google queries with entity names and target domains.} for a corresponding mention of the entity, and collect the mention context.
+\textbf{Searching-based Annotation.} Given the title, description and aliases of an entity in $E_{new}$, annotators search the Internet\footnote{To facilitate searching, we provide annotators with pre-filled search query templates in an annotation tool, such as Google queries with entity names and target domains.} for a corresponding mention and collect the mention context.
 They further seek 1 or 2 adversarial examples by searching for a same or similar mention referring to a different entity.
-The process is illustrated in \autoref{fig:annotation_zs} with an example of adversarial examples.
-Such confusing examples introduce more label diversity and reduce bias on this dataset.
-More examples of the ZS slice are in \autoref{sec:examples}.
+The process is shown in \autoref{fig:annotation_zs} with an annotation example.
+Such ambiguous mentions introduce more diversity on this dataset. \autoref{fig:example_zs} shows another example and its adversarial mention in the ZS slice.